 And what does this mean for real estate property developers?

 Well, for starters, make no mistake about it.
 Real estate is still a considerably solid venture in Kenya.
 But, just like any other business investment, it could also go wrong for you.

-In Nairobi, for instance, one of the biggest real estate investment failures is said to be the much-hyped Two Rivers Mall.
+In Nairobi, for instance, one of the most controversial real estate investment failures is said to be the much-hyped Two Rivers Mall.
 Many retailers are reportedly closing shop because the mall’s complex large-scale design is not particularly friendly to high-budget shoppers.

 And the principal reason is, while the former is along the CBD-inbound side of the road, the latter is positioned right on the opposite side of Kiambu road.
 That means people find it easier to pop into Ciata Mall as they head home after work.

 But, that’s not all.
 There are many other examples of ghost real estate developments across every major road in the city.
 And sadly, some of the developers are even facing the auctioneer’s hammer.

 Now, whatever you choose to blame it all on, the fact of the matter is, it’s preventable.

 Integrum Construction Project Managers have prepared this report based on our many years of experience in compiling real estate feasibility study reports.